-- 5 Q7.
-How are you familiar with these expenses? - A7.
-Managing DEO's processes for leak repair, leak surveillance, corrosion monitoring and corrosion remediation activities are a large part of my day-to-day responsibilities.
-I supervise the employees who conduct these activities, and I regularly monitor the amount of time and money DEO spends on these programs.
-Expenses for these programs comprise approximately half of my organization's O&M budget. - 11 Q8.
-What is the purpose of your testimony in this proceeding? - 12 A8.
-The purpose of my testimony is to explain the reasons for increases in the leak repair, 13 leak surveillance and corrosion monitoring O&M expenses between the July 2007-June 14 2008 and July 2008-June 2009 time periods. - 15 II.
-ANALYSIS OF CHANGES IN O&M EXPENSES - Q9.
-What are the categories of O&M expense included the calculation of the O&M baseline for this case? - 18 A9.
-There are four categories: leak repair, leak surveillance, corrosion monitoring, and corrosion remediation. - Q10.
-How has the PIR program contributed to increases in the leak repair, leak surveillance and corrosion monitoring expense categories? - A10.
+1 Q6.
+Are you familiar with the leak repair, leak surveillance, corrosion monitoring and 2 corrosion remediation Operation and Maintenance ("O&M") expenses that are 3 reflected on Schedule 16 of DEO's Application in this case?
+4 A6.
+Yes.
+5 Q7.
+How are you familiar with these expenses?
+6 A7.
+Managing DEO's processes for leak repair, leak surveillance, corrosion monitoring and 7 corrosion remediation activities are a large part of my day-to-day responsibilities.
+I 8 supervise the employees who conduct these activities, and I regularly monitor the amount 9 of time and money DEO spends on these programs.
+Expenses for these programs 10 comprise approximately half of my organization's O&M budget.
+11 Q8.
+What is the purpose of your testimony in this proceeding?
+12 A8.
+The purpose of my testimony is to explain the reasons for increases in the leak repair, 13 leak surveillance and corrosion monitoring O&M expenses between the July 2007-June 14 2008 and July 2008-June 2009 time periods.
+15 II.
+ANALYSIS OF CHANGES IN O&M EXPENSES 16 Q9.
+What are the categories of O&M expense included the calculation of the O&M 17 baseline for this case?
+18 A9.
+There are four categories: leak repair, leak surveillance, corrosion monitoring, and 19 corrosion remediation.
+20 Q10.
+How has the PIR program contributed to increases in the leak repair, leak 21 surveillance and corrosion monitoring expense categories?
+22 A10.
 In implementing the PIR program, DEO has effectively moved from a reactive to a proactive approach to leak repair and related activities.
 The company's proactive approach involves the prioritization of pipeline replacements that have an impact on the incurrence of leak repair costs.
 Over a long period of time, leak repair costs will decrease as more and more of DEO's older-vintage bare-steel pipelines are replaced.
 However, in the short-term, the prioritization of replacements may result in certain pipelines being repaired under an O&M expense category rather than being replaced under a capital expense.
 Upon discovering a leak in the past, DEO may have replaced a very short segment of the affected pipeline, the cost of which would have been treated as a capital expenditure.
 As a result of the PIR program, DEO now proactively assesses whether that part of its pipeline system should be included in a larger section of pipeline that has not been identified for replacement in the current year's prioritized list.
 If the section on which the leak is discovered is part of a larger project scheduled for the following year or some other later date, the leak will be repaired under an O&M expense to make it safe until the larger section encompassing that area is included in the prioritized queue of PIR projects.
 While there is a short-term increase in such O&M expenses due to the PIR project, the management of the project on a prioritized basis will ultimately lead to the lowest total cost to customers and the largest benefit as leak repair costs decline over time.
 It is unrealistic to expect that initial PIR replacements will yield such decreases.
 As indicated above, the PIR program will have the opposite effect in the very near term due to the prioritization of projects within a given fiscal year's capital budget.
 As a result, those costs should be considered when assessing O&M savings from a baseline expense level.